-Jadavpur University, India Email: manascalcutta@gmail.com

-Tsai Ming-liang, one of the most important auteurs of the New Cinema of Taiwan, is famous in contemporary world cinema for his unique film style and treatment of urban subjects.
+ISSH 2021 Ton Duc Jadavpur University, India Email: manascalcutta@gmail.com nang Univ Abstract Tsai Ming-liang, one of the most important auteurs of the New Cinema of Taiwan, is famous in contemporary world cinema for his unique film style and treatment of urban subjects.
 He develops a special kind of slow cinema which unfolds time in extremely sluggish cadence.
 Tsai Ming-liang is a powerful creator of slow cinema whose recent works known as Walker series raised interest among cinephiles and critics.

 The contemporary world which we find in his films is full of glossy commodities, shopping malls, theme parks, busy streets, high-velocity traffics, sky-scrapers, neon-lit city-roads, mindless violence and extreme urban poverty.
-But the subjects of his films, mostly living like incommunicable lonely planets, are portrayed like animals living in an extremely cornered physical existence.
-The tremendous condition of living sometimes pushes them almost to a state of zombie.
-Their approach towards life is extremely passive.
-Their actions are terribly slow.
-Their movements are so sluggish that it looks like a tired state of existence where the only objective of life left to them is just to drag on the tiring business of daily life in some way (Raidel 2017).
+But the subjects of his films, mostly living like incommunicable lonely planets, are portrayed like animals living in an extremely cornered slow.
+Their movements are so sluggish that it looks like a tired state of existence where the only objective of life left to them is just to drag on the tiring business of details. physical existence.
+The tremendous condition of living sometimes pushes them almost to a (Raidel 2017).